Dowell-Lab/TFEA/README.md

 pip3 install --user .
 ```

+This should take no longer than several minutes.

 <b>*Note:*</B> If you plan to run TFEA only on FIJI using the --sbatch flag, then you only need to install DESeq and DESeq2.
 Otherwise, follow the instructions below for installing all TFEA dependencies.

   <H3 id="DESeq">DESeq</H3>